Reducing On Scene Time with EXIT Principles, U-STEP-OUT, Simplistic Space Creation, Self-Extrication, and Effective Rescue Planning

 Final Thoughts on Reducing On Scene Time

-Reducing on scene time is about more than speed.
+Reducing on-scene time is about more than speed.
 It’s about working smart, safe, and together.
 EXIT principles and U-STEP-OUT provide a clear framework.
 Simplistic space creation clears the way.
 Self-extrication can save minutes.
 And effective planning keeps everyone on track.

 Using reliable tools like Holmatro and Lukas equipment supports these methods and helps teams perform at their best.